NHOrus/srwq-compilation/episode-42.md

 "Great!
 I managed to save a shipful of wounded soldiers from Vindel Mausers evil clutches, and prevented him from getting a Black Hole Engine!"

 "Oh!
-Wow, thats...really something!
+Wow, thats... really something!
 So, have you left the Shadow Mirrors then?"

 "Working on it, still have to break the news to Irm.
-Er, Kusuha...Back in your world, did you ever meet a dude by the name of Duminass?"
+Er, Kusuha...
+Back in your world, did you ever meet a dude by the name of Duminass?"

 "D-Duminass?
-How did y...Katina, have you met her?"
+How did y...
+Katina, have you met her?"

 "Her?"
-Anonymous Fri 12 Mar 2010 05:30:59 No.4686380 Report
->>4686375
-Here's where things should get interesting.
-Anonymous Fri 12 Mar 2010 05:32:59 No.4686387 Report
->>4686369
-Something tells me recording the image of a multidimensional entity of pure evil is a lot harder than it seems.
-Stealthyboy !fchRKomfls Fri 12 Mar 2010 05:33:59 No.4686393 Report
->>4686375
->Her
-We are so teasing Dumi with this later.
-Goddamn Sandwitches Fri 12 Mar 2010 05:35:59 No.4686403 Report
-Quoted By: >>4686421
->>4686375
-The first thing that came to mind was pretty simple.

-Poor, Poor Irm...
-Anonymous Fri 12 Mar 2010 05:40:59 No.4686421 Report
-Quoted By: >>4686439
->>4686403
-Hey, at least Irm still has a gun, right?

-He can still be classified as armed and dangerous.
-Anonymous Fri 12 Mar 2010 05:43:59 No.4686439 Report
-Quoted By: >>4686450 >>4686451 >>4686457
->>4686421
-Well maybe if Wodan wasn't on board.
-Wodan could probably take all the shots he could fire and then pound him to the ground.
-Same goes for the 3 Stooges, Dumi and Katina.
-Probably for Arado, Seolla, and Lat too since they're modified humans right?
-Sciencegar Sciencebolt Fri 12 Mar 2010 05:45:59 No.4686448 Report
-Quoted By: >>4686484 >>4686495
 "Duminass was a big monster AI, which was sent by Dark Brain to our world.
 She got damaged or something, and she had amnesia.
 All she knew was that if she got hold of Kouta's Compachi, she could summon her master and learn where she came from.
 She chases up all over the Earth as we tried to stop the Shuras, and eventually, her own plans got her hurt badly.
-She...she had to consume her only friends to survive, and even then, she wouldn't stop.
-She summoned Dark Brain to our world, and he...he killed her.
+She... she had to consume her only friends to survive, and even then, she wouldn't stop.
+She summoned Dark Brain to our world, and he... he killed her.
 Called her a defect, and just squished her there and then.
 We barely managed to stop him ourselves.
 There was nothing left but Despinis."

 You blink as Kusuha finishes the story.
-"Woah, thats...thats pretty heavy."
+"Woah, thats... thats pretty heavy."

 "But...Why are you asking me this?
 Did you meet another Duminuss?
 Gilliam said he'd seen another, but it didn't attack him."

-"I...guess I just wanted to know what the fuss was about.
-That giant turkey flapping about, causing a ruckus...I wanted to know what the story was."
+"I... guess I just wanted to know what the fuss was about.
+That giant turkey flapping about, causing a ruckus...
+I wanted to know what the story was."

-"Katina, if you do know where the Duminass is...Well, we don't want her to lead Dark Brain to our world, or to yours for that matter.
-He...he could destroy your planet, or worse.
-We don't mean Duminass ill, we never would but...Do you want to risk your world to that, after fighting so hard for it?"
+"Katina, if you do know where the Duminass is...
+Well, we don't want her to lead Dark Brain to our world, or to yours for that matter.
+He... he could destroy your planet, or worse.
+We don't mean Duminass ill, we never would but...
+Do you want to risk your world to that, after fighting so hard for it?"

-WILL KATINA RESPOND TO KUSUHA, OR TALK TO DUMI NOW?
-Anonymous Fri 12 Mar 2010 05:45:59 No.4686450 Report
->>4686439
-Arado is a goddamn Kamen Rider at this point.
-It'd take anti-tank weapons to put him down Goddamn Sandwitches Fri 12 Mar 2010 05:45:59 No.4686451 Report
->>4686439
-...
-And Now I have the Image of Coop taking out Irm by Sitting on him...
-View SameGoogleiqdbSauceNAO 1268187943310.jpg, 179KiB, 640x480
-Anonymous Fri 12 Mar 2010 05:46:59 No.4686457 Report
-Quoted By: >>4686480
->>4686439
-No, see, 'cause, armed and dangerous?
-ARMED and dangerous?

-Because, his arm is.... oh, nevermind.
-Stealthyboy !fchRKomfls Fri 12 Mar 2010 05:51:59 No.4686480 Report
-Quoted By: >>4686485
->>4686457
-Is that a Duminunu?
-Anonymous Fri 12 Mar 2010 05:52:59 No.4686484 Report
-Quoted By: >>4686503
->>4686448
-KATINA ACTIVATES DEEP MODE/SEDUCE DUMI MODE
-We don't choose where we come from.
-We can only choose where we go.
-If there was another Duminass, it should be judged based on it's actions, not on past experience.
-Even in this mess of a multiverse we live in where you can actually doubles of your selves you're not the same person.

-We each our only who we allow ourselves to become.
-Whether it be Human, Machine, or Nightmarish Space Vampires who feed on song energy.

-So thank you for your input but if I ever meet that other Duminass I'll judge them according on their actions, and suffer the good and ill that comes with it.
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 05:53:59 No.4686485 Report
->>4686480
-Why yes it is.

-IIRC there was some debate over whether to let it start this thread, but I'm sure the actual OP pic choice worked out fine.
-GUNDAMU !0smG1gQz9c Fri 12 Mar 2010 05:55:59 No.4686495 Report
-Quoted By: >>4686503
->>4686448
-I think we've hit on the key points we needed.

-Deploy logic bomb.
-Haken Browning !zHe7DH816A Fri 12 Mar 2010 05:58:59 No.4686503 Report
-Quoted By: >>4686510 >>4686519 >>4686557 >>4686562
->>4686484
->>4686495
-Hmmm...is it even possible to chain the Rousing Speech into the Logic Bomb?
-If so, do that.
-Stealthyboy !fchRKomfls Fri 12 Mar 2010 05:59:59 No.4686510 Report
-Quoted By: >>4686517
->>4686503
-Seconded
-Goddamn Sandwitches Fri 12 Mar 2010 06:00:59 No.4686517 Report
-Quoted By: >>4686523
->>4686510
-Thirded
-NuBlackAnon !!z6ldXGL61Wm Fri 12 Mar 2010 06:01:59 No.4686519 Report
->>4686503
-I for one agree with this
-Couch Fri 12 Mar 2010 06:02:59 No.4686523 Report
->>4686517
-Fifthed.
-Gilliam Yaeger !q0uEtog.ao Fri 12 Mar 2010 06:11:59 No.4686557 Report
->>4686503
-Agreement.
-Sciencegar Sciencebolt Fri 12 Mar 2010 06:12:59 No.4686561 Report
-Quoted By: >>4686571 >>4686577
 "...In this life, you don't choose where you come from, Kusuha.
 You only choose where you go."

 "...Nani?"